 Sioux City, IA 51103

-This center allows visitors to explore the historic context and perspective on the lifestyles and adventures of Lewis and Clark.
+This center, along with the Betty Strong Encounter Center, showcases art, photographs and artifacts that create a historic context and perspective on the lifestyles and adventures of Lewis and Clark and the native peoples who lived in Iowa when they arrived.
 Admission is free.
 While you’re in Sioux City, stop by the Sergeant Floyd Monument, the site of a 100-foot-tall white stone obelisk next to the Missouri River.
 This monument that marks the burial place of Sergeant Floyd, the only fatality of the 1804 Lewis & Clark Expedition was the nation’s first registered National Historic Landmark.

 Field of Dreams Movie Location